syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 slug: deploy-your-website
 id: u5nkkdsxujwa
 type: challenge
-title: Deploy your website from the controller
+title: Deploy your website from the operator
-teaser: Extend the controller to complete a deployment of your website as customized by a Website resource.
+teaser: Extend the operator to complete a deployment of your website as customized by a Website resource.
 notes:
 - type: text